adosia/adosia-token/README.md

 The Adosia IoT Platform supports ESP8266-based WiFi baseboards which currently include the WEMOS D1 R2 and WEMOS D1 Mini WiFi baseboards, and does not require users to purchase hardware from (or manufactured by) Adosia.
+This enables anyone in the world the ability to begin using and creating with the Adosia IoT Platform for free.

 # How to Connect IoT Hardware to the Adosia IoT Platform